sodascience/disease_database/README.md

 Other things related to this database:

 - [Disease database viewer](https://github.com/sodascience/disease_database_viewer): an experimental R shiny app to interactively view the disease database.
-- [Initial exploartion into smoothing](https://erikjanvankesteren.nl/blog/smooth_disease) the mention rates within the disease database, using spatial, temporal, and spatiotemporal models.
+- [Initial exploration into smoothing](https://erikjanvankesteren.nl/blog/smooth_disease) the mention rates within the disease database, using spatial, temporal, and spatiotemporal models.

 ## Installation